valtimo-platform/valtimo-backend-libraries/app/gzac/README.md

 This is a GZAC - Valtimo edition for local development.
 Includes an array of additional services for OpenZaak/OpenFormulieren

-CLone external git repo https://github.com/valtimo-platform/valtimo-docker-profiles
+Clone external git repo https://github.com/valtimo-platform/valtimo-docker-profiles

 ####1 Docker-compose up